 For parents whose babies are born through surrogacy, the road to parenthood can be a long one.
 If you’ve become a parent through surrogacy, you’ve been building the beginning of a bond with your little one on your side of the parent-child equation throughout the pregnancy, as you’ve picked out names, set up the nursery, and shared your excitement about your baby with friends and family.
-Now that Baby is here, though, it’s time to start a whole new phase of bonding – bonding with him as he starts to more actively perceive and interact with the world around him.
+Now that Baby is here, though, it’s time to start a whole new phase of bonding – bonding with them as they start to more actively perceive and interact with the world around them.

 One of the biggest areas of parent-child bonding in these early weeks and months is the physical bonding that’s so important in early childhood development, before a baby is ready to communicate with through language.
-This kind of closeness can start with plenty of chances for skin-to-skin contact, or holding and cuddling the baby so his bare skin touches his parents’ skin.
+This kind of closeness can start with plenty of chances for skin-to-skin contact, or holding and cuddling the baby so their bare skin touches their parents’ skin.

 Another way to make sure you and your baby are getting plenty of that physical closeness that’s so important in this early period of bonding with a baby is by baby-wearing, or wearing a baby in a sling.
 Baby-wearing can be used by any parent to keep a baby close, and share their experience of the world with their little one, but parents through surrogacy have had less of a chance for a physical connection during pregnancy, and may feel like they need to ‘catch up,’ which is where baby-wearing can be helpful.